 Notify the APEX Station Manager or his representative of all trips to the APEX telescope site.
-To assist your body to acclimatize to the high altitudes, always stay at the APEX Base in San Pedro at least one night before going up to Apex Telescope site on Chajnantor.
+To assist your body to acclimatize to the high altitudes, arrive on the day before at the APEX base camp altitude in San Pedro or Calama for a good sleep before going up to Apex Telescope site on Chajnantor.
+The first working day after the day of arrival starts at 05:00h local time.
 Do not drink alcohol for at least 10 hours before the trip.
 Do not visit the APEX telescope site if you are not feeling well, especially if you have a cold or a respiratory problem, as the stress of the high altitude can worsen your condition.